 About Downers Grove

-Downers Grove is served by Downers Grove Grade School District 58, Center Cass School District 66, and Community High School District 99, which consists of two public high schools – Downers Grove North and South.
-The community is also home to the highly prestigious Avery Conley School, founded in 1906 and located in the village since 1929.
+Downers Grove Grade School District 58, Center Cass District 66 and Community High School District 99 serve village students.
+The village has two public high schools – Downers Grove North and South.
+Downer’s Grove is also home to the prestigious Avery Coonley School, founded in 1906 and located in the village since 1929.

 Metra's BNSF railway has three stations in Downers Grove, providing direct transportation to Chicago.